 This diagram is intended to demonstrate that there is no set pattern or experience of grief.
-Maybe you will recognise and identify with some of this in your experiences and know that others have felt something similar.
+Maybe you will recognise and identify with some of this in your experiences and know that others have felt something similar, and those that offer care at this time can understand.
 Moving towards a sense of recovery where you learn to live with your relative/friend's death can sometimes feel like finding a 'new normal'.

 Grief knocks you off balance.
 You may find yourself having to cope with a world which feels very different as you go through a process of mourning.
 Grief is a painful process.
 Everyone is different but there are some common experiences such as:

 - Anxiety.

-- Vivid memories.
+- · Vivid memories.

 - Problems with sleeping.

 - Feeling of sadness and longing.

 - Mood swings.

-- · Feelings of anger.
+- Feelings of anger.

 - Feelings of guilt or shame.

 - Changing personality/behaviour.

 - Difficulty in caring for others.

 - Work difficulties.